ghga-de/milestones-docs/49-jackal/technical_specification.md

   [here](./examples/schemapack/simple_relations.schemapack.yaml))
   is provided [here](./examples/docs/overview.md)

-### IV. transpile schemapack-based models to a spreadsheet representation
+### IV.
+Transpile schemapack-based models to a spreadsheet representation
 - To be implemented in the ghga-metadata-transpile
 - Configuration might need to be adapted